drvinceknight/pfm/book/tools-for-mathematics/02-algebra/how/main.md

 1 / value
 ```

-## How to get the numerical value of a symbolic expression
+## Get the numerical value of a symbolic expression

 We can get the numerical value of a symbolic value using `float` or `int`: